4 Thoughtful Ways to Show Your Mom Friends Extra Love on Mother's Day

 Whether you’ve been friends since college and meet regularly for lunch or your biggest gal pal social gatherings are during your son’s baseball tournaments, seeing your mom friends on a regular basis is therapeutic.

 If you haven’t already hosted a Zoom happy hour or virtual book club session, it’s a powerful way to connect.
-Seeing their faces and voices and venting all your frustrations (just like you do on the sidelines), will make you feel closer than you’ve been in weeks.
+Seeing their faces and voices and venting all your frustrations (just like you do on the sidelines), will make you feel closer, even if you haven't been able to see them in person this past year.

 For a special Mother’s Day video call, send your mom tribe a DIY craft kit from a local retailer, such as AR Workshop (they even have complete virtual crafting party kits you can order), and work on your projects together during the call.
 It will make a fun keepsake for you to create while you reconnect.

-You could also brighten their day with a small gift or a handwritten card.
-If you’re looking for a fun way to spoil a big group of mom friends, plan a Secret Santa-style Mother’s Day gift exchange or organize a simple book swap so you can all refresh your reading stash until libraries reopen.
+You could also brighten their day with a small gift or a handwritten Mother's Day card.
+If you’re looking for a fun way to spoil a big group of mom friends, plan a Secret Santa-style Mother’s Day gift exchange or organize a simple book swap so you can all refresh your reading stash.

 Show Working Moms Some Love

-If your mom friends work in essential roles, thank them by treating them to a nice dinner with gift cards to a favorite restaurant that offers delivery or curbside pick-up.
+If your mom friends work in essential roles, thank them by treating them to a nice dinner with gift cards to a favorite restaurant that offers delivery, curbside pick-up, or outdoor dining.
 If you have extra time on your hands, make them a special snack (these are our favorite homemade food gifts), mow their lawn for them while they’re at work, or leave them flowers for their front porch.
 Sending a card to let them know they are appreciated can go a long way to boost their spirit.

 For moms who are now working from home and juggling kids at home too, the biggest thing you can do is to remind them that they are doing a good job.
 More than ever they feel pulled by children who need their attention and the demands of their job, and they’ve probably had a few crazy conference calls to boot.
 Send them some encouragement with a gift card to their favorite coffee shop.
 Reassure them that there is no perfect way to weather this storm and share hilarious work-kid collisions happening in your own life.
 To really score some brownie points with your working mom friends, bring over toys, games, or books that will keep her kids busy for at least 5-10 minutes.
-(Reminder: Be sure to sanitize any items you share with others and always stay six feet apart when dropping off items.)
+(Reminder: Be sure to sanitize any items you share with others and wear a mask, even if you've been vaccinated.)

 Be sure to reach out regularly to your single mom friends.
 They feel like the weight of the world is on their shoulders, and don’t always have someone to talk to.
 Be that friend.
 Let them know they are not alone.
 Check-in regularly with video chats or text messages.
 Give her a break from cooking by dropping off a homemade meal or send her a gift card to her favorite local restaurant.

-Don’t forget your friends who typically work from home but are now feeling overwhelmed by homeschool duties and their inability to take energetic kids to parks and zoos.
+Don’t forget your friends who typically work from home but aren't yet able to take energetic kids to parks and zoos.
 If you have children that are similar ages, plan a FaceTime playdate that helps break up their day and gives her a chance to finish that mug of coffee she abandoned hours ago.
-Brighten her day with flowers (this dried arrangement, $90, from Urban Stems will last for years) and an encouraging card that reminds her she’s doing great—even when she’s exhausted.
+Brighten her day with a bouquet of dried flowers ($90, Urban Stems) that will last for years and an encouraging card that reminds her she’s doing great—even when she’s exhausted.
 Gift her an adult coloring book or new crafting supplies so she can get creative right alongside the kids.

 Encourage Empty Nest Moms